Wolfgang Pauli: Personality and friendships

+George Gamow wrote that "it is just as difficult to find the branch of modern physics in which the Pauli Principle is not used as to find a man as gifted, amiable, and amusing as Wolfgang Pauli was."

-Philosophy
+Philosophy and religion

-In his discussions with Carl Jung, Pauli developed an ontological theory that has been dubbed the "Pauli–Jung Conjecture" and has been seen a kind of dual-aspect theory.
+In his discussions with Carl Jung, Pauli developed an ontological theory that has been dubbed the "Pauli–Jung Conjecture" and has been seen as a kind of dual-aspect theory.
 The theory holds that there is "a psychophysically neutral reality" and that mental and physical aspects are derivative of this reality.
 Pauli thought that elements of quantum physics pointed to a deeper reality that might explain the mind/matter gap and wrote, "we must postulate a cosmic order of nature beyond our control to which both the outward material objects and the inward images are subject."

 Pauli and Jung held that this reality was governed by common principles ("archetypes") that appear as psychological phenomena or as physical events.
 They also held that synchronicities might reveal some of this underlying reality's workings.

-Beliefs

-He is considered to have been a deist and a mystic.
-In No Time to Be Brief: A Scientific Biography of Wolfgang Pauli he is quoted as writing to science historian Shmuel Sambursky, "In opposition to the monotheist religions – but in unison with the mysticism of all peoples, including the Jewish mysticism – I believe that the ultimate reality is not personal."
+Pauli is considered to have been a deist and a mystic.
+In No Time to Be Brief: A Scientific Biography of Wolfgang Pauli, he is quoted as writing to science historian Shmuel Sambursky, "In opposition to the monotheist religions – but in unison with the mysticism of all peoples, including the Jewish mysticism – I believe that the ultimate reality is not personal."

-Personal life

-In 1929, Pauli married Käthe Margarethe Deppner, a cabaret dancer.
-The marriage was unhappy, ending in divorce after less than a year.
-He married again in 1934 to Franziska Bertram (1901–1987).
-They had no children.

-Death

-Pauli died of pancreatic cancer on December 15, 1958, at age 58.